IRT-Saint-Exupery/CoFMPy/docs/user_guide/data_sources.md

 ## A Kafka stream

-The last data source proposed in CoFMPy is a Kafka broker.
+The last data source proposed in CoFmuPy is a Kafka broker.
 Data is retrieved from a Kafka topic in a specific format: a message must contain the time instants and their corresponding values as a dictionary: